-MATHEMATICS: STANDARD 2 Unit Value ATAR Category Board Developed Course Year 12 Only 2 Α Prerequisites: The Mathematics Standard course is developed on the assumption that students have achieved up to and including the content and outcomes of all substrands of Stage 5.1 and most substrands of Stage 5.2.
-Ma lusions: thematics, thematics Ex ctension 1
+MATHEMATICS: STANDARD 2 Unit Value ATAR Category Board Developed Course Year 12 Only 2 Α assumption that students have achieved up to and including the Ma lusions: thematics, thematics Ex xtension 1

 Mathematics Standard 2 provides opportunities for students to consider various applications of mathematics in a broad range of contemporary contexts through the use of mathematical modelling to solve problems related to their present and future needs.
 It provides an appropriate mathematics background for students entering the workforce or undertaking further tertiary training.
 All students studying this course will sit for an HSC examination.